-If you travel, work or live in another EU Member state, you will not be able to escape this news: the European health pass called " EU Digital COVID Certificate" applies from July 1, 2021.
+If you travel, work or live in another EU Member state, you will not be able to escape this: the European health pass called " EU Digital COVID Certificate" applies from July 1, 2021 and should be applicable until June 2023.
 It allows you to prove your immunity to COVID-19 and facilitates your travel within the EU.
 But how do you get it?
 How does it work?
 Is it compulsory for travelling in the EU this summer?
 In this article, you will find all the answers to your questions on the EU COVID Certificate as well as on vaccination if you have or want to travel.

 The EU COVID certificate, issued free of charge by national authorities in digital or paper form, authenticated by a QR code, is used to prove:

 or that you are not a carrier of COVID-19 thanks to negative results of a PCR or antigen test of less than 72 hours,

 or that you have recently recovered from the disease thanks for example to a positive test of more than 11 days and less than 6 months.

 It will make it easier to get around the EU.

 Attention!
 Despite the harmonization of QR code reading systems at the European level, each EU country is free to define its own criteria.

 Every EU citizen and their family should be able to obtain a EU COVID certificate free of charge.
 The same applies to third country nationals who are staying or residing legally in an EU Member state and who have the right to travel to other Member states.

 Your EU digital COVID certificate includes a QR Code with a tamper-proof digital signature from an issuing body (hospital, vaccination center, test center, etc.).
 All this data is stored in a secure database in each country.
 On June 1, 2021, the European Commission set up a portal, the EU-Gateway Service, which verifies all certificate signatures across the EU.
 When entering an EU Member state, your QR code is scanned and the signature verified.
 Your personal data are not be transmitted to the gateway service, only the signature is verified.